Goblin Automotive Classic and Lotus Specialists

 Fabrication, diagnostic work and Lotus-specialist support are all linked naturally because restoration projects often move between those categories as they develop.

-A classic Mini at an active stage of restoration.
+Hands-on engine bay work during a restoration project.
 Most cars arrive mid-project, needing clear assessment and staged work rather than a total strip-down from scratch.

 Restoration often overlaps with Lotus specialist work and recommissioning on the same project.
 Goblin Automotive handles that connected scope in one workshop.